 - I would also watch Suze Orman, of course — but sometimes I needed a break from the show, though.
 My least favorite segment is “Can I Afford This?”
 Silly stuff–you know people won’t listen and will just go out and buy the stuff anyhow.
 I prefer her one-on-one segments and educational segments.

-- new!
-I just found Master the Art of Saving, a fun blog where you can see what this couple spends money on each week with their “Where Did the Dough Go?” series.
+- Master the Art of Saving, a fun blog where you can see what this couple spends money on each week with their “Where Did the Dough Go?” series.
 It’s heartening to see that you are not the only one spending $10 on a Subway treat!

 The Three Top Books I Turn To When I Need Serious Frugal Inspiration!

-The Frugal Entrepreneur & The Frugal Home Office
+I’m a Frugal Entrepreneur Working in a Frugal Home Office

-I work at home, and I try to do it cheap, cheap, cheap, without sacrificing quality and professionalism.
-Years ago, in my former life, I was actually a telecommuting expert!
-Yes, true!
-I wrote and spoke about its many benefits, trying to help Corporate America see the light.
-I was recently invited by a producer to have a small say on NPR’s Radio Times about the benefits of working from home.
+I was invited by a producer to have a small say on NPR’s Radio Times about the benefits of working from home.
 It’s easier and less expensive than it was years ago when I started freelancing.
 But I want to share here many of the resources and tips that I’ve acquired over the years.

 - Fast Company Article: The Visual Breakdown of the Benefits of Working From Home.
 It talks about all the benefits, including the fact that commuters spend $1,500 on average on gas to commute to and from work, but telecommuting can cut that in half.